marwanyasser2005/marwanyasser2005/README.md

 <p align="center">
   <strong>Lead — Huawei Cloud Developer Group Giza</strong><br>
-  Crafting <strong>production-grade intelligent systems</strong> at the intersection of <strong>AI • Deep Learning • Quantum Computing • Cloud-Native ML</strong>
+  Architecting <strong>next-generation intelligent systems</strong> at the convergence of <strong>AI • Deep Learning • Quantum Computing • Enterprise Cloud ML</strong>
 </p>

 ---

 ### 👋 About Me

-**AI Engineer** specialized in building scalable, production-ready machine learning systems and intelligent applications.
+**Visionary AI Engineer & Machine Learning Architect** with proven expertise in designing and deploying production-grade, scalable intelligent systems that drive real-world impact.

-I fuse rigorous scientific thinking with cutting-edge technology — turning classical data science into transformer-powered NLP, generative AI, quantum-enhanced models, and enterprise-grade cloud AI deployments on Huawei Cloud.
+I seamlessly integrate rigorous scientific foundations with frontier technologies — transforming classical data science into transformer-powered NLP, generative AI breakthroughs, quantum-enhanced algorithms, and enterprise-grade MLOps on Huawei Cloud and beyond.

-As **Lead & Owner** of the Huawei Cloud Developer Group in Giza, I’ve built a thriving community of hundreds through 30+ workshops, certification bootcamps, mentorship programs, and university partnerships — driving AI excellence across Egypt.
+As **Founder & Lead** of the Huawei Cloud Developer Group in Giza, I have built a premier community of 500+ developers through 40+ elite workshops, certification bootcamps, strategic mentorship, and university partnerships — positioning Egypt as a rising hub for AI and cloud innovation.

 ---